lovaslin/pyBH-fit/README.md

  ```

  Optionnally the script `run_all.sh` can be used to run automatically all the tests to reproduce the results of the paper.

+ **Warning** : By default, running a test uses 10 CPU cores to parallelize the scans.
+ Make to that your machine can support it (or modify the number of workers at the line 291 of the code.)